UrbanAnalyst/superblock/README.md

 <img src="man/figures/README-parking-per-km-plot-1.png" width="672" />

-Because filling the final few spaces takes so long, and people have to drive so far to fill them, the overall distance driven to fill all spaces is actually quite long.
+Because filling the final few spaces takes so long, as shown in the first graph above, and people have to drive so far to fill them, the overall distance driven to fill all spaces is actually quite long.
 The block has around 620 parking spaces in total, so with an initial proportion filled of 70%, people have to drive a total of around 1km times 0.3 × 620 = 186km.
 While this may seem extreme, consider that most of this distance is covered by the last few people driving to find parking spaces, who are forced to drive several kilometres.
 The longest street within the block is 1.3km, while one of the surrounding streets is 3.0km.
 Ten people driving along both of those streets will cover 43km, which is 23% of the total distance of 186 km covered by that same number of drivers.

+The average distance needed to be driven to the public parking facility nearest to every building in Hansaviertel is only 0.3km, so the 186 people searching for parking spaces would have to drive only 49km in total.
+Thus, as summarised at the outset, the use of nearby parking facilities would be 74% more efficient than parking within Hansaviertel itself.

-Or in terms of time, if the average driving speed while searching for a parking space is 20km/hr, then those 186 people each take an average of 1/20th of an hour, or only 3 minutes, to find a park, yet aggregated over all free parking spaces, that amounts to a total of 9.3 hours for
+In terms of time, if the average driving speed while searching for a parking space is 20km/hr, then those 186 people each take an average of 1/20th of an hour, or only 3 minutes, to find a park, yet aggregated over all free parking spaces, that amounts to a total of 9.3 hours for